 Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.
-Total plan contra-expense for participating employers was \$1.3 million in 2021.
-The contraexpense was due to a decrease in interest cost resulting from a lower rate environment.
-The Association's allocated share of plan contra-expense included in salaries and employee benefits was \$7 for 2021.
-Total plan expense for participating employers was \$1.3 million in 2020 and \$3.6 million in 2019.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$151 for 2020 and \$300 for 2019.
-Participating employers contributed \$23.0 million to the plan in 2021, \$23.0 million in 2020, and \$16.0 million in 2019.
-The Association's allocated share of these pension contributions was \$1.7 million in 2021, \$1.6 million in 2020, and \$1.3 million in 2019.
+Total plan contra-expense for participating employers was \$1.5 million in 2022 and \$1.3 million in 2021.
+The Association's allocated share of plan contra-expense included in salaries and employee benefits was \$1 for 2022 and \$7 for 2021.
+Total plan expense for participating employers was \$1.3 million in 2020.
+The Association's allocated share of plan expenses included in salaries and employee benefits was \$151 for 2020.
+Participating employers contributed \$23.0 million to the plan in 2022, \$23.0 million in 2021, and \$23.0 million in 2020.
+The Association's allocated share of these pension contributions was \$1.7 million in 2022, \$1.7 million in 2021, and \$1.6 million in 2020.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.

-The amount of the total employer contributions expected to be paid into the pension plans during 2022 is \$23 million.
-The Association's allocated share of these pension contributions is expected to be \$1.7 million.
+The amount of the total employer contributions expected to be paid into the pension plans during 2023 is \$1.5 million.
+The Association's allocated share of these pension contributions is expected to be \$157 thousand.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are also provided through the Farm Credit Foundations Retiree Medical and Retiree Life Plans to eligible current and retired employees of the Association.
 Benefits provided are determined on a graduated scale, based on years of service.
 The anticipated costs of these benefits are accrued during the period of the employee's active service.
-Postretirement benefits expense (primarily health care benefits and life insurance) included in salaries and employee benefits were \$8 in 2021, \$6 in 2020, and \$7 in 2019.
+Postretirement benefits expense (primarily health care benefits and life insurance) included in salaries and employee benefits were \$8 in 2022, \$8 in 2021, and \$6 in 2020.
 These expenses are equal to the Association's cash contributions for each year.

 The Association also participates in the Farm Credit Foundations Defined Contribution/401(k) Plan (Contribution Plan).
 The Contribution Plan has two components.
 Employees who do not participate in the Defined Benefit Plan may receive benefits through the Employer Contribution portion of the Contribution Plan.
 In this plan, the Association provides a monthly contribution based on a defined percentage of the employee's salary.
 Employees may also participate in a Salary Deferral Plan governed by Section 401(k) of the Internal Revenue Code.
 The Association matches a certain percentage of employee contributions.
-Employer contributions to the Contribution Plan were \$909 in 2021, \$857 in 2020, and \$842 in 2019.
+Employer contributions to the Contribution Plan were \$1,008 in 2022, \$909 in 2021, and \$857 in 2020.